 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Central is worth considering.

-The education level of Central citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.17% of adults 25 and older in Central have a college degree.
+The education level of Central citizens is a little higher than the average for US cities and towns: 22.26% of adults in Central have at least a bachelor's degree.

 Central is a somewhat ethnically-diverse city.
 The people who call Central home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Central residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Central include Irish, English, German, and Italian.